m5ghanba/skema/README.md

 ## 🚀 Installation

-Before you can set up SKeMa, you'll need **Python** (version 3.8 or higher) installed on your computer.
+Before you can set up SKeMa, you'll need **Python** (version **3.8 to 3.12**) installed on your computer.
 Python is a free tool, and no accounts or sign-ups are required to install it.
 We'll install it using your terminal (command line) where possible for simplicity.
 If you're on Windows, ensure you're using **PowerShell** or **Command Prompt** as Administrator (right-click and select "Run as administrator") for some steps.

 ### Step 1: Install Python

+**Checking Your Current Python Version:**

 Before proceeding, check if you already have Python between versions 3.8 and 3.12 on your computer.
 Open a terminal (PowerShell, Command Prompt, or macOS/Linux terminal).